BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Cons for Conservatives

-• Restricts the personal freedom and free speech of individual taxpayers to spontaneously demand significant cuts to wasteful government spending directly from the floor of the town meeting.
+• Restricts the freedom of individual taxpayers to propose immediate, substantial budget cuts on the floor of the town meeting without prior bureaucratic approval and signatures.

 Constitutional Concerns